 At present, there are no provisions for valuing inventories or determining inventory flows.
 There is a separate tax guidance for making provision for inventories and certain other provisions.

 Gains from the revaluation of assets for the purposes of capital contribution or transfer upon division, de-merger, consolidation, merger, or conversion of business are subject to the standard CIT rate.

-Dividends received from investments in other companies in Vietnam are from after tax profits and are not subject to CIT if they have been subject to CIT at the investee companies.
+Dividends received from investments in other companies in Vietnam are not subject to CIT if they have been subject to CIT at the investee companies.